UEA School of International Development: Overseas Development Group

 ODG was founded in 1967 and it has made a significant contribution to international development though consultancy activities and training programmes within and outside the UK.
 ODG is the institutional mechanism for producing funded research and for policy engagement.
 All members of DEV faculty belong to ODG and they can generate research and applied work, which is sectoral, cross-themed or through partnerships with other organisations.
 ODG has 8 research staff working on a variety of projects, including adaptation to climate change in transboundary river basins in Africa; vulnerability and adaptation to natural hazards/disasters and climate change; and conservation, development and livelihoods, with an emphasis on Marine Protected Areas, small islands and climate change.

-The ODG 2009 UK-based training courses include: